epfl-ada/ada-2022-project-toestewbrr/README.md

 To gain a comprehensive understanding of the romantic relationships shown in movies, we aim to answer the following questions:

-1. Can we cluster characters in movies by their main characteristics?
-2. Which types of characters are coupled in a romantic relationship in movies?
+1. Which types of characters are coupled in a romantic relationship in movies?
-3. How are romantic relationships characterized (happy / violent / short)?
+2. How are romantic relationships characterized (happy / violent / short)?
-4. Are romantic relationships depicted differently in older movies?
+3. Are romantic relationships depicted differently in older movies?

 ## Methods ✒️

 ### General analysis

 ### Clustering characters by their characteristics text